 Departments with multiple coordinators have a tremendous amount of information flowing through them each day.
 It includes essential documents such as contracts, banquet event orders, invoices, and vendor agreements.
 The only way to effectively manage all this information is to have a defined process for team members to follow.
 Without a structured regimen for submitting documents and following up on overdue requirements, your department will eventually see the day when something important slips through the cracks.
 Be specific about how you expect information to flow through your team, and try to incorporate review points to monitor progress.

 It is nearly impossible to lead a team without understanding how each person contributes to the mission.
 In event planning, the team extends out to everyone who participates in building the event.
 When you look at it this way, the list can get pretty long.
 At the top are the event coordinators and from there the hierarchy branches out to include servers, ushers, and security personnel.
 A good director understands how each one of these positions should perform.
 That way, if problems do arise, they can address the issue directly and steer people in the proper direction.

 Time is a critical resource in event planning, and the goal of every director should be to minimize the time that gets wasted on indecision and waiting.
-This can be as simple as identifying a better way to set up a room, or as complex as reorganizing a department’s structure.
+It can be as simple as identifying a better way to set up a room, or as complex as reorganizing a department’s structure.
 The goal of reorganizing a task or structure should be to pinpoint where time is being lost while providing a solution to make it more efficient.
-Each minute that slips away cannot be recovered, so it is essential to constantly analyze processes to uncover areas for improvement.
+Each minute that slips away cannot be recovered, so it is essential to analyze processes to uncover areas for improvement constantly.

 Leading an event planning department requires a significant amount of experience, but all the experience in the world is not a substitute for true leadership qualities.
-You must be able to direct employees and analyze processes in order to get the most from your team.
-If you looking to become a director then these are the traits you’ll want to develop in order to be considered for the next opportunity in your career.
+You must be able to direct employees and analyze processes to get the most from your team.
+If you are looking to become a director, then these are the traits you’ll want to develop to be considered for the next opportunity in your career.